General Information about our Field Meetings

 Wed 26th am Richmond Park

-Dec: Sun 14th amLondon Wetlands Centre
+Dec: Sun 14th amLondon Wetland Centre

 The Surrey Bird Club hereby gives notice that all arrangements made by the Club for any person taking part in any meeting, visit or other activity are made by the Club as agents for that person and that consequently the Club accepts no responsibility for any loss, injury or inconvenience arising from his or her participation in Club activities.
 Passengers accept lifts in private cars at their own risk.